 Reprocessing.
 In current reprocessing facilities, used fuel is separated into its three components: uranium and plutonium, which both can be recycled into fresh fuel, and waste containing fission products.
 The waste is then treated to produce vitrified blocks incorporating most of the highly radioactive materials and other low- and intermediate-level radioactive technological wastes.
 After conversion and enrichment, the uranium from reprocessing can be reused as fuel, if necessary.
 The plutonium can either be stored or made directly into mixed oxide (MOX) fuel, in which uranium and plutonium oxides are combined.
 The vitrified waste is a high-quality standardized product well suited for geological disposal.
+The technological waste is of much lower activity, and much of it can go to near-surface disposal sites.
+However, there are problems associated with each output stream.

-The technological waste in storage because of the buildup of Am241.
+Plutonium and MOX are unstable in storage because of the buildup of Am241.
 MOX fuel is more expensive than fresh UO2 fuel; its specific decay heat is around twice that of UO2 fuel; and the neutron dose from MOX is about 80 times that from UO2 fuel.
 Reprocessed uranium is a "free" by-product, but with modern high burn-up levels, there is less residual U235 and more U236.
 Moreover, reenrichment increases U232 levels and presents a greater radiation hazard.
 The vitrified waste has a smaller volume than packaged spent fuel, but it still requires disposal in a deep geological repository, whose costs do not increase in proportion to the volume of the inventory.
 The parts of technological waste that contain long-lived radionuclides and must therefore go to geological disposal can present problems since the waste forms (cement, bitumen, compacted pieces) are less durable than vitrified waste or spent fuel.